 By Heidi Fuller-love

-Whether you’re seeking idyllic chunks of paradise that can only be reached by ferry or laidback islands where cars are banned, France has plenty of stunning, sun-struck atolls where tourists rarely go – and most of them are less than an hour’s boat ride from the mainland.
+Whether you’re seeking idyllic chunks of paradise that can only be reached by ferry or laidback islands where cars are banned, France has plenty of stunning, sun-struck islands where tourists rarely go – and most of them are less than an hour’s boat ride from the mainland.